Home | Early Days | McMurry College | Flight Training | South Pacific | December 19, 1943 | Aftermath | Today | Gallery | Acknowledgements

 By August 1942, Japan's reach spanned from Burma to the East, to the Aleutian Islands to the West, and to New Guinea to the South.

-Key to this effort was Bougainville at the most northern of the Solomons.
-Rabaul, which had become a principal Japanese air and naval base, was only 235 miles to the Northeast of Bougainville.
-This would be an acceptable range for fighter attacks.
+Bougainville Key to this effort was Bougainville at the most northern of the Solomons.
+Rabaul, a principal Japanese air and naval base,

 Though fighter attacks on Bougainville had begun in August 1943, these were intensified by Marine, Navy, Army, and New Zealand